agrisjakob/Character-Generator-Devops-Project/Readme.md

 Ansible vault is used to encrypt and store the database URI variable for the CI/deploy task within the CI/deploy/vars/main.yaml.
 However, in order for Ansible to decrypt this file you must provide the right vault password, which is simply stored in a file outside of the repository on the Jenkins VM.
 ## Load balancer
 The app utilises NGINX as a load balancer, nginx.conf file is included in the CI/nginx/tasks folder.
 Furthermore, the initialisation-playbook.yaml file contains the necessary configuration for ansible to install nginx on a fresh VM (see the ansible section above for more information).
+Users can indirectly access the app by connecting to the NGINX server, which forwards client requests to the app's services.
+Using NGINX as a load balancer allows for an additional layer of stability, as it is a useful solution for dealing with a high amount of incoming traffic, preventing it from crashing a server, by simply sending the requests to another available server.The load balancer in this case sends requests to the server with the least number of active connections (specified by the 'least_conn' statement in the nginx.conf file.
+Furthermore, if a server crashes the requests can be sent to an available server.
+The image below represents the use of NGINX as a load balancer for this application.
+It is ran on a VM outside of the docker-swarm, allowing each node in the swarm to be indirectly accessed, but without having to disclose each node's IP address to the public, mitigating security threats.
 ![Load balancing](https://i.imgur.com/wjcXVxu.png)

 ## Testing